Shift3/boilerplate-client-react/docs/acceptance-test.md

 - [ ] Log in with one user
 - [ ] In a separate browser, log in with an admin
 - [ ] Delete the account of the user.
 When this happens, the user should be logged out of the app and be presented with the log in screen and a toast message that describes what happened.

+#### Internet Offline Notification

+If the application loses Internet access, it will show a toast message to inform the user.

+- [ ] Go into your browser's Developer Tools > Network tab and switch it to "Offline" (can be found in Chrome in the "No throttling" dropdown).
+- [ ] You should see an "Internet Connection Lost" toast message show up.
+- [ ] When you reconnect, you should see an "Internet Connection Restored" toast message show up.